 This is the final post in my series on the problem that a lot of people sees meetings as not being real work.
 I think this has to do with the meetings being bad and badly conducted.
 So we need to improve on the quality of the meetings to make them more interesting feel worthwhile.

-In these blog posts (I and II) I have applied the Switch Framework on how to make meetings better and more interesting to attend.
+In these blog posts (I and II) I have applied the Switch Framework to the problem on how to make meetings better and more interesting to attend.

 In the previous two posts we’ve talked about reasoning with the Rider (our logical side) and tried to get the Elephant (our lazy, subconsious part) over to our side.
 In this post we’re trying to smooth the path that they are walking down to make the change journey even easier to take.